shorumi/page_views_challenge/README.md

 ```

 ## IMPROVEMENTS
-- Log files handler is not good, to keep the data persisted consistent, right now when you ping the `most_webpages_views` the log file will be renamed with a timestamp, that way visits counter column is not increased with data that were already read and persisted, so when you want to see the `unique_webpages_views` or `most_webpages_views` again, you should add or rename the `webserver.log`, it's supposed to be new fresh log data and, that will populate the records counters.
+Log files handler is not good, to keep the data persisted consistent, right now when you ping the `most_webpages_views` the log file will be renamed with a timestamp, that way visits counter column is not increased with data that were already read and persisted, so when you want to see the `unique_webpages_views` or `most_webpages_views` again, you should add or rename the `webserver.log`, it's supposed to be new fresh log data and, that will populate the records counters.

-An exception message is displayed to you, warning that it needs a valid log file, it occurs when you ping twice the same endpoint and, the log file is not named `webserver.log` it was already consumed once and was renamed to `webserver#{TIMESTAMP}.log`.
+When you ping the same endpoint twice and, the log file is not named as `webserver.log`, means that it was already consumed once and was renamed to `webserver#{TIMESTAMP}.log`; An exception message is displayed, warning that it needs a valid log file.

 This kind of behavior could be avoided with some kind of Background Job that keeps listening to these log files and then performs the content sanitization, turning the data good to be recorded into the DB.